r-borgess/vrptw/README.md

 This project provides a solution framework for the Vehicle Routing Problem with Time Windows (VRPTW).
 It includes an implementation of Insertion Heuristics for generating initial routes and a visualization module for plotting those routes.

-The current `README.md` provides an overview of the VRPTW Solver project, mentioning its purpose, the inclusion of Insertion Heuristics, and a visualization module for plotting routes.
-It also outlines the project structure, highlighting the main components and their roles.

-### Updated README.md Content

-To reflect the additions and changes made today, including the introduction of a `SolverFactory`, the organization of solvers into the `solvers` directory, and the implementation of `ProblemInstance` and `Solution` classes, the `README.md` needs to be updated accordingly.
-Below is an updated version of the README content, incorporating these elements:

 ---

 # VRPTW Solver